Chris Gronkowski

-Christopher Michael Gronkowski (born December 26, 1986) is a former American football Fullback.
-He went undrafted in the 2010 NFL Draft after playing college football at the University of Arizona.
-He was eventually signed by the Dallas Cowboys in 2010, Indianapolis Colts in 2011, and the Denver Broncos in 2012.
+Christopher Michael Gronkowski (born December 26, 1986) is an American former professional football fullback.
+After playing college football at the University of Arizona, he was signed by the Dallas Cowboys in 2010, Indianapolis Colts in 2011.

-He is notable for pitching his company on ABC's Shark Tank and landing a deal with Mark Cuban and Alex Rodriguez.

-Early years
+Early life

 Gronkowski was born on December 26, 1986, in Buffalo, New York to Diane Walters and Gordon Gronkowski, who played three years as an offensive guard at Syracuse.
 His great-grandfather, Ignatius, was a member of the 1924 U.S. Olympic cycling team in Paris.
 His brothers Dan, Rob and Glenn were also in the NFL.

-Football

 College football

 Gronkowski accepted a football scholarship from the University of Maryland, with the intention of being played at fullback.
 He was redshirted in 2005.

 In January 2007, he transferred to the University of Arizona.
 As a sophomore, he played linebacker but did not record any stat.

 As a fourth year junior in 2008, he started 7 games, while making 8 receptions for 198 yards, 3 touchdowns and a team leading 24.8-yard per reception average.
 He served primarily as a backfield blocking specialist from the H-back position.
 He was named second-team Academic All-Pac-10.

 As a fifth year senior in 2009, he started 7 out of 13 games, tallying 4 catches for 20 yards and 2 carries for one yard.
 He was named honorable-mention Academic All-Pac-10.

 He finished his college career after starting 15 out of 26 games, collecting 12 receptions for 218 yards (18.2-yard avg.), 2 carries for one yard and 3 receiving touchdowns.